MochiDiffusion/MochiDiffusion/README.md

 You will need to convert or download Core ML models in order to use Mochi Diffusion.

-Download preconverted Stable Diffusion v1.5 model [here](https://huggingface.co/pcuenq/coreml-stable-diffusion/tree/main) or few others I've converted [here](https://huggingface.co/godly-devotion/apple-coreml-models/tree/main).
+A few models have been converted and uploaded [here](https://huggingface.co/godly-devotion/apple-coreml-models/tree/main).

-1. [Convert](https://github.com/apple/ml-stable-diffusion#-converting-models-to-core-ml) or download Core ML models (do one of the following)
+1. [Convert](https://github.com/apple/ml-stable-diffusion#-converting-models-to-core-ml) or download Core ML models
-2. Open Mochi Diffusion and in the sidebar click the button with the Folder icon next to the Models list to open the models folder
+2. By default, the app's working directory will be created under the Documents folder.
+This location can be customized under Settings
-3. Create a new folder with the name of the model you want displayed in Mochi Diffusion
+3. In the working folder, create a new folder with the name you'd like displayed in the app then move or extract the converted models here.
-4. Move all Core ML model & related files to the newly created folder
-5. Repeat steps 3 & 4 for each model
+4. Your directory should look like this: `~/Documents/MochiDiffusion/models/[Model Folder Name]/[Model's Files]`

 ## Compatibility